arakotom/mars_domain_adaptation/README.md

   	approach.

 * compare_toy_one_iter.py  compare_toy_setting.py
-     	allows one to run 1 iteration of those algorithms on the toy problem defined in the setting file.
+     	allows to run one iteration of those algorithms on the toy problem defined in the setting file.
 It executes one run of DANN, a W_beta=1, and MARSg.
 	(takes few minutes on a core I7 laptop)